Indistinguishability in One-or-Two-Ended Forests on Unimodular Random Graphs: Indistinguishability in Wired Uniform Spanning Forests

 The wired uniform spanning forest satisfies the \defstyle{spatial Markov property}: Conditioned on containing a finite set $E$ of edges and avoiding a finite set $E'$ (assuming that this event has positive probability), it is distributed as $E\cup \wusf((G\setminus E')/E)$.
 In addition, it is known that $\wusf(G)$ is tail-trivial.

-The wired uniform spanning forest can be constructed by Wilson's algorithm: If $v_0,v_1,\ldots$ is an arbitrary ordering of the vertices and $P$ is an initial subforest of $G$, in each step, choose the next vertex $v_i$, perform a simple random walk from $v_i$ until hitting the previously constructed forest, and then, erase the loops.
+The wired uniform spanning forest can be constructed by Wilson's algorithm.\del{If\mar{\ali{It is better to cite, rather than spending so much space.
+This would also help the reader focus.}} $v_0,v_1,\ldots$ is an arbitrary ordering of the vertices and $P$ is an initial subforest of $G$, in each step, choose the next vertex $v_i$, perform a simple random walk from $v_i$ until hitting the previously constructed forest, and then, erase the loops.
 If the initial configuration is a single point, the result of Wilson's algorithm has the same distribution as $\wusf(G)$.
 If $G$ is \textit{transient}, we may also let $P$ be empty.
 In this case, the algorithm is called \textit{Wilson's algorithm rooted at infinity}.
 Recall that transience of $G$ means that the simple random walk never returns to its starting point with positive probability.
-Otherwise, $G$ is called \textit{recurrent}.
-In the transient case, the last algorithm creates an oriented version of $\wusf(G)$, which is denoted by $\owusf(G)$.
+Otherwise, $G$ is called \textit{recurrent}.} In the transient case, Wilson's algorithm \textit{rooted at infinity} creates an oriented version of $\wusf(G)$, which is denoted by $\owusf(G)$.
 In this case, we let $\anc(o)$ be the directed infinite path in $\owusf(G)$ starting from $o$, which is distributed as the loop-erased random walk starting from $o$.

-\begin{lemma} Let $(G,o)$ be a deterministic rooted transient locally-finite graph and $\bs F:=\owusf(G)$.
-Then, a version of $\bs F$ conditionally on $\anc_{\bs F}(o)=P$ (where $P$ ranges over infinite simple paths in $G$ starting from $o$) can be constructed by Wilson's algorithm with initial configuration $P$. \end{lemma} \begin{proof} If we start Wilson's algorithm rooted at infinity from $o$, then $\anc(o)$ is the result of the first step of the algorithm.
+\begin{lemma} Let $(G,o)$ be a deterministic transient locally-finite rooted graph and $\bs F:=\owusf(G)$.
+Then, the result of Wilson's algorithm with initial configuration $P$ (where $P$ ranges over infinite simple paths in $G$ starting from $o$) is a version of the conditional distribution of $\bs F$ conditionally on $\anc_{\bs F}(o)=P$. \end{lemma} \begin{proof} If we start Wilson's algorithm rooted at infinity from $o$, then $\anc(o)$ is the result of the first step of the algorithm.
 So, the claim follows by conditioning Wilson's algorithm on its first step. \end{proof}

 Another property that we use is the \defstyle{stochastic covering property}: For an edge $e$, if $\bs F_1$ (resp. $\bs F_2$) is a version of $\wusf(G)$ conditioned on containing $e$ (resp. avoiding $e$), then there exists a coupling of $\bs F_1$ and $\bs F_2$ such that $\card{\bs F_1\Delta \bs F_2}\leq 2$.
-This is implied by the results of~\cite{PePe14} (see the proof of \Cref{lem:usf-covering} below).
+This is implied by the results of~\cite{PePe14} (see the proof of the next lemma).
 We prove a variant of this result in \Cref{lem:usf-covering} below.

 \begin{lemma} Let $(G,o)$ be a rooted graph and assume $S$ is a finite subset of the edges.
 Assume also that, for each $e\in S$, nonempty subsets $I_1(e),I_2(e)\subseteq\{0,1\}$ are given.
 For $i=1,2$, let $\bs F_i$ be distributed as $\wusf(G)$ conditioned on $\identity{\bs F_i}(e)\in I_i(e), \forall e\in S$ (assuming that this happens with positive probability). \begin{enumerate}[label=(\roman*)] \item There exists a coupling of $\bs F_1$ and $\bs F_2$ such that $\card{\bs F_1\Delta \bs F_2}\leq 2\card{S}$ a.s. \item If $G$ is transient and $P$ is an infinite simple path starting from $o$ that satisfies $1\in I_1(e)\cap I_2(e),\forall e\in S\cap P$, then there exists a coupling of the oriented version of $\bs F_i$ conditioned on $\anc_{\bs F_i}(o)=P$ (for each $i=1,2$) with the same property. \end{enumerate} \end{lemma}